DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 stuff.

-Below are a couple of my favourite ways to do it, ordered from least secure and easiest to use to most secure and harder to use.
+Below are a couple of my favourite ways to do it, ordered from least secure and easiest to use to most secure and "hardest" to wrap your head around and use.
 They are all UNIX/terminal based since I have literally never seen GUI in my life :)